lextudio/snmpclitools/docs/source/index.rst

 .. code-block:: bash

-   # pip install snmpclitools-lextudio
+   # pip install snmpclitools

 If that does not work for you for some reason, you might need to read the following page.

 .. toctree::